Publication and authorship

 - students shall have the right to submit their thesis and work for publication except where, for reasons of confidentiality, the Vice-Chancellor obtains the agreement of the supervisors and the student to restrict public access to the work for a limited period, usually not exceeding eighteen (18) months; and

-- staff who are supervisors of a student shall report on the intellectual property disclosure form to the Research Office and to the student:
+- staff who are supervisors of a student shall report on the intellectual property disclosure form to the Office of Research Services and Graduate Studies and to the student:

 - as soon as it becomes apparent to them that work under supervision contains intellectual property to which the University may have a claim;